Mygod/VPNHotspot/README.md

 This is a list of stuff that might impact this app's functionality if unavailable.
 This is only meant to be an index.
 You can read more in the source code.

-Greylisted APIs or internal constants: (some constants are hardcoded or implicitly used)
+Greylisted/blacklisted APIs or internal constants: (some constants are hardcoded or implicitly used)

 * [`Landroid/net/ConnectivityManager;->getLastTetherError(Ljava/lang/String;)I,greylist`](https://android.googlesource.com/platform/prebuilts/runtime/+/3d07e5c/appcompat/hiddenapi-flags.csv#123309)
 * [`Landroid/net/MacAddress;->ALL_ZEROS_ADDRESS:Landroid/net/MacAddress;,greylist`](https://android.googlesource.com/platform/prebuilts/runtime/+/3d07e5c/appcompat/hiddenapi-flags.csv#125559)